 Are you Facing AWOL (Absent Without Leave) or Unauthorized Absent Charges?

-Whatever your status, Unauthorized Absence (UA), AWOL (Absent Without Leave), or Deserter, the Military Law Center is a great asset to help you terminate your UA or AWOL status and resolve your case with your command or unit.
+Whatever your status, UA (unauthorized absence), AWOL, or Deserter, Civilian Military Attorney Gary S. Barthel is a great asset to help you terminate your UA or AWOL status and resolve your case with your command or unit.

-Unauthorized Absence (UA) or AWOL charges, it is imperative that you have an experienced civilian military attorney to defend you and determine if there are any defenses to your Unauthorized Absence or AWOL charges, what mitigating circumstances may apply to your case, when you’re UA or AWOL status was terminated, whether you’re Unauthorized Absence or AWOL status was voluntarily or involuntarily terminated, that you are not charged with one day more than the time you were actually absent from the command, and that you get the appropriate credit for time served in pretrial confinement by both the civilian authorities and military authorities.
+If you are facing UA or AWOL charges, it is imperative that you have an experienced civilian military attorney to defend you and determine if there are any defenses to your UA or AWOL charges, what mitigating circumstances may apply to your case, when your UA or AWOL status was terminated, whether your UA or AWOL status was voluntarily or involuntarily terminated, that you are not charged with one day more than the time you were actually absent from the command, and that you get the appropriate credit for time served in pretrial

 Unfortunately, Unauthorized Absence, AWOL and Desertion charges can be tricky to defend.
 Therefore, it is important that you are represented by an experienced civilian military law attorney who understands the law and has experience defending these offenses.